Regis-Loyaute/hetzner-proxmox-pfsense-opnsense/README.md

 gunzip pfSense-CE-2.5.1-RELEASE-amd64.iso.gz
 ```
-Create the pfSense virtual machine as shown below:
+Create the pfSense virtual machine:

 Choose vmbr1 as the first network interface for the WAN interface and finish the creation process.